Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Proof of Theorem

 \subsection{Undistortion part}

-By the previous subsection, the homomorphism~\eqref{Eq:HomomorphismAgain} has shown to be injective.
+The previous subsection shows that the homomorphism~\eqref{Eq:HomomorphismAgain} is injective.
 In this subsection, we further assume that Condition~\eqref{Item:Sec3SubgroupHasUniformlyBoundedOrbits} holds.
-As a consequence, the constant $N$ in the homomorphism~\eqref{Eq:HomomorphismAgain} is replaced by $\gcd(N,N_1)$, and we assume that the constant $Q$ appearing in the construction of $\Theta$ is replaced by the constant $Q$ appearing in Condition~\eqref{Item:Sec3SubgroupHasUniformlyBoundedOrbits}.
+As a consequence, the constant $N$ in the homomorphism~\eqref{Eq:HomomorphismAgain} is replaced by $\lcm(N,N_1)$, and we assume that the constant $Q$ appearing in the construction of $\Theta$ is replaced by the constant $Q$ appearing in Condition~\eqref{Item:Sec3SubgroupHasUniformlyBoundedOrbits}.
 The parameter $d$, introduced in the first paragraph of this section, remains sufficient once it is redefined using this updated value of $\Theta$.

 Throughout this subsection, we fix a nontrivial element $y\in A(\Gamma)$.
 For a word $w=x^{e_1}_1\cdots x^{e_k}_k$ in $\Min(y)$, where $x_j=v_{i_j}$ is a standard generator of $A(\Gamma)$, consider as a word in $\{f^{dN}_1,\dots,f^{dN}_m\}$.
 For convenience, we write $\mathbf{w}=g_1\cdots g_k$, where